Brad Garlinghouse

 Bradley Kent Garlinghouse (born February 6, 1971) is an American businessman and the CEO of Ripple Labs, a financial technology company specializing in blockchain and cryptocurrency solutions.
-Previously, he served as CEO and chairman of Hightail (formerly YouSendIt) and earlier in his career, he held executive roles at AOL and Yahoo.
+Previously, he was CEO and chairman of Hightail (formerly YouSendIt) and earlier in his career, he held executive roles at AOL and Yahoo.

 He was born February 6, 1971, in Topeka, Kansas.
 Garlinghouse has a BA in economics from the University of Kansas and an MBA from Harvard Business School.

 Career

 Garlinghouse had early stints at @Home Network and as a GP at @Ventures before joining Dialpad as CEO from 2000 to 2001.
-From 2003 to 2008, he served as Senior Vice President at Yahoo! where he ran its Homepage, Flickr, Yahoo!
+From 2003 to 2008, he was Senior Vice President at Yahoo! where he ran its Homepage, Flickr, Yahoo!
 Mail, and Yahoo!
 Messenger divisions.
 While at Yahoo! he penned an internal memo known as the "Peanut Butter Manifesto," calling for the company to focus on its core business, rather than spreading itself too thin, like peanut butter.

-After Yahoo!, he served as a Senior Advisor at Silver Lake Partners, and then went on to be President of Consumer Applications at AOL from 2009 to 2011.
+After Yahoo!, he was a Senior Advisor at Silver Lake Partners, and then went on to be President of Consumer Applications at AOL from 2009 to 2011.
 In April 2012, Garlinghouse joined the board of video startup Animoto.
-He joined Hightail and served as its CEO until September 2014, leaving after a disagreement with the board regarding company direction.
+He joined Hightail and was its CEO until September 2014, leaving after a disagreement with the board regarding company direction.

 Garlinghouse joined Ripple as COO in April 2015, reporting to then CEO and co-founder Chris Larsen.
 He was promoted to CEO in December 2016.
 In December 2019, Garlinghouse announced that Ripple had raised a $200M series C funding round from Tetragon, SBI Ventures and Route 66 Ventures.
 In 2020 Garlinghouse admitted that Ripple Labs would be losing money if it did not have the revenue generated from the sales of the XRP cryptocurrency.

 In 2018 and 2019, Garlinghouse claimed on multiple occasions that the published error rate for SWIFT messaging was at least 6%.
 This was shown to be untrue by research published by the London School of Economics Business Review that showed Garlinghouse's claims were based on misreading of a paper published by SWIFT that did not refer to error rates in messaging.